 Deliberation:

-Ask all guests and visitors to leave.
-Ask the student to leave and to take their personal belongings including electronic devices with them.
+Ask the student to leave and take their personal belongings including electronic devices with them.

 The deliberations are confidential proceedings.
 The committee will agree on the report to be provided to the student with the outcome of the examination.